Haitian quake victims rush aid sites, take food and supplies

 This story has been edited to correct the town’s name to Vye Terre, not Vye Yerre, and to clarify that the fighting over food took place in Vye Terre, not Les Cayes.

-Associated Press writers Fernando Llano in Vye Terre, Haiti; Alan Clendenning in Newbury, Vermont; and Lisa J. Adams Wagner in Evans, Georgia, contributed to this report.
+Associated Press writers Fernando Llano in Vye Terre, Haiti; Edith Lederer at the United Nations; Alan Clendenning in Newbury, Vermont; and Lisa J. Adams Wagner in Evans, Georgia, contributed to this report.

 Credit: Fernando Llano